-The Panel considered that the pose of the woman was not sexualised and that there was no explicit nudity.
-The Panel considered that children viewing the advertisement would view a woman standing in a comfortable pose in colourful lingerie, and would not view the advertisement as sexualised.
+The Panel considered that while the style of the lingerie is sexualised, the woman's pose is confident and not inherently sexually suggestive.
+The Panel considered that the pose of the woman was not overtly sexualised, and that although she was depicted with her legs slightly apart, this appeared to be an artistic pose rather than a sexualised pose.
+The Panel considered that children viewing the advertisement would view a woman standing in a comfortable pose in bright lingerie, and would not view the advertisement as sexualised.